conda/conda-build/docs/source/user-guide/getting-started.rst

 Prerequisites
 =============

-Before starting the tutorials, we recommend that you install `Miniconda or Anaconda <https://docs.anaconda.com/anaconda/install/>`_, conda build, and git.
+Before starting the tutorials, you will need to install `Miniconda or Anaconda <https://docs.anaconda.com/anaconda/install/>`_, conda build, and git.

-Conda build and git can each be installed using conda.
+After you've installed Miniconda or Anaconda, you can use conda to install conda build and git.

 Submit tutorial topics
 ======================